Shumitroy/Sensor-Data-Fusion/README.md

 scipy

-(Additional libraries such as OpenCV or Ultralytics may be required for YOLO/CV modules.)
+Additional optional packages (for CV/YOLO):

+opencv-python
+ultralytics
+torch

-🎯 Goals of This Repository
+🎯 Goal of This Repository

-This project grows as part of coursework and experimentation in Sensor Networks & Data Fusion.
+This project is part of academic coursework and self-driven experimentation in Sensor Networks & Data Fusion.
 It aims to provide:

 A complete portfolio project

 A practical template for sensor fusion pipelines

-A clean implementation of classical filtering techniques
+Clean implementations of core filtering techniques

-A playground for robotics & embedded system exploration
+A playground for robotics and embedded system exploration

 👤 Author